HackerTechMaster/HackerTechRPG/README.md

 * The energy and money of Player will be increased every tick.
 * Player has inventory to store items.
 * The slot in the inventory can store a number of same type of item.

+# Forthcoming features

+* Add more item and npc
+* Tutorial
+* Tips
+* More game mode
+* Special user(Guest, Admin)
+* Background story
+* Dialog with npc
+* Combat system
+* Save/Restore game progress
+* Achievement
+* Events which change game state, such as orders of npc